airm-ccb/airm-user-manual-1.3.0-testing/docs/strategic_docs/change_management_handbook.md

 **`Open-to-community approach`**

 An open and inclusive approach is ensured by the `AIRM CCB` and `CCBSO` to maximise visibility, transparency and widespread acceptance of the AIRM within the ATM community.
-This requires AIRM CCB and `CCBSO` coordination with AIRM stakeholder communities including:
+This requires `AIRM CCB` and `CCBSO` coordination with AIRM stakeholder communities including:
 - transparent sharing of information about AIRM evolution;
 - collaborative handling of inputs;
 - management of AIRM stakeholder community acknowledgements on changes of interest.

 **`Formal decision-making`**

-Decisions about changes to and evolution of the AIRM are made by the AIRM CCB, supported by subject matter expertise stemming from the AIRM stakeholder community.
+Decisions about changes to and evolution of the AIRM are made by the `AIRM CCB`, supported by subject matter expertise stemming from the AIRM stakeholder community.
 This allows the CCB to concentrate on decision-making, coordination and planning.

 **`Efficient evolution`**